-Because mortgages form the bulk of what S&Ls offer, they may offer a wider variety of mortgage types than conventional commercial banks.
-As compared to banks, which offer many of the same services, savings and loan associations have unique legal restrictions as to how their assets can be used: they can use only up to 20 percent of their assets for commercial loans and must maintain 65 percent of their assets for mortgages.
+Mortgages comprise the majority of the financial products sold by S&Ls, and generally they offer a wider variety of mortgage types than commercial banks.
+However, savings and loan associations have unique legal restrictions as to how their assets can be used: they may only lend up to 20 percent of their assets in commercial loans and must lend at least 65 percent of their assets as mortgages.

-S&Ls were legally allowed to extend personal credit like loans and let customers open checking accounts for the first time in 1980.
-Those that survived the savings and loan crisis also offer more competitive interest rates to customers or products more associated with banks like savings accounts and certificates of deposit.
+Regulators allowed S&Ls to offer personal credit and checking accounts for the first time in 1980.
+Those that survived the savings and loan crisis offer more competitive interest rates for products more associated with banks like savings accounts and certificates of deposit.

 Looking for the right institution to take out a mortgage?
 Let Bankrate be your guide.